Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/interface/space.rst

    In this space type the parent of the object (or bone) is the frame of reference.
    Location is relative to the parent object origin.
    Rotation and Scale are oriented to the parent object axes.
-   Only transformations to the object istelf are taken into account.
+   Only transformations to the object itself are taken into account.
 Transformations to the object's parent and any other constraints higher up in the constraint stack are **not** taken into account.

 Local With Parent (bones only)